 BLS CFOI 2024 confirms overall decline year over year, but fatal falls/slips/trips remain materially high for work-at-height planning.

-OSHA permits occupied movement only if every listed condition is satisfied; this is a narrow exception, not a default operating mode.
+OSHA permits occupied movement only if every listed condition is satisfied; this remains a narrow exception, not a default operating mode.

 888,100 DAFW cases; 479,480 fall/slip/trip DAFW